-Beginning Developing Accomplished Exemplary CRITERIA (Does not (Meets (Exceeds (Exceeds standards) meet standards) standards) standards) 1 2 3 4 Multiple Perspectives (GMU V, TC IV, NBPTS 1) Budding understanding of how own perspective affects teaching and relationships with children, families, pedagogy, and colleagues Understands own perspective and how it affects teaching and relationships with children, families, pedagogy, and colleagues Understands how own perspective affects teaching and relationships with children, families, pedagogy, and colleagues.
+Understanding relationships with children, families, pedagogy, and colleagues Does not relationships with children, families, pedagogy, and colleagues Understands colleagues.
 Respects difference and avoids deficit thinking.
-Distinguishes between assumptions and facts Metacognitively understands the origins of own perspective, questions self about perspectives, actively seeks understanding of others' cultural knowledge and views, respects difference.
+Distinguishes between assumptions and facts Understands how others' cultural knowledge and views, respects difference.
 Avoids deficit thinking.
-Distinguishes between assumptions and facts Understanding of multiple research methods and relation to practice (GMU II, TC 1, NBPTS 4) Does not have an understanding of research methods and relations to practice.
-Understands how research methods are used but does not relate to practice.
-Understands how research methods are used and relates it to practice.
-Has a sophisticated understanding of the complexities of research methods and their relations to practice.
+Distinguishes between assumptions and facts Has a sophisticated of multiple research methods and relation to practice (GMU II, TC 1, NBPTS 4) have an understanding of research methods and relations to practice. how research methods are used but does not relate to practice. research methods are used and relates it to practice. understanding of the complexities of research methods and their relations to practice.
 Data Collection No data were collected Notes were taken on observations and/or conversations with students and parents.
 Rich notes were taken on observations and conversations with students and parents.
 Detailed descriptive and analytic notes were taken on observations and conversations with students and parents.
-Data Analysis Data were not analyzed Observations and/or Observations and conversations were Observations and conversations were conversations were minimally analyzed although assumptions were left unexamined. systematically analyzed and assumptions were examined. analyzed in a sophisticated way: multiple interpretations were used, assumptions were carefully examined, and data were triangulated Claims and Conclusions There were no claims or the claims made were not supported by the data Claims were minimally supported by the data Claims were adequately supported by the data Claims were supported not only by the data, but by existing literature and theories.
+Data Analysis Data were not analyzed Observations and/or conversations were minimally analyzed although assumptions were left unexamined.
+Observations and conversations were systematically analyzed and assumptions were examined.
+Observations and conversations were analyzed in a sophisticated way: multiple interpretations were used, assumptions were carefully examined, and data were triangulated Claims and Conclusions There were no claims or the claims made were not supported by the data Claims were minimally supported by the data Claims were adequately supported by the data Claims were supported not only by the data, but by existing literature and theories.